 Vestibular rehabilitation therapy (VRT) is a type of physical therapy that helps train the central nervous system to compensate for vestibular dysfunction.
 Our publication, Vestibular Rehabilitation—An Effective, Evidence-based Treatment, discusses VRT in more detail.
 Studies examining the effect of VRT strongly demonstrate its effectiveness in decreasing symptoms of dizziness and imbalance.
 (Return to the top of this page.)

 No nutritional supplement or other remedy has been clinically shown to improve symptoms of vestibular dysfunction.
 Before adding such substances to your diet, it is vital to check with your doctor about potentially harmful effects, especially if you are taking prescription drugs.
 It’s also important to use extra caution because supplements are not subject to the same stringent standards as drugs.
-The US Food & Drug Administration (FDA) is a helpful resource for consumer tips for evaluating supplements and remedies.
 (Return to the top of this page.)

 Visit our ‘Finding Help & Support’ page for information on face-to-face support groups for vestibular disorders.
 Unfortunately, there are many locations where no such support groups exist.
 We encourage everyone to join us on our Facebook page, where people with vestibular disorders from all over the world gather to share information and support.
 (Return to the top of this page.)